MehakKambo/dad-jokes-teller/README.md

 # Random Dad Joke Extension
-This is a simple VS Code extension that tells a random dad joke.
+Say goodbye to boring coding sessions – this new extension for VS Code delivers a fresh dad joke every time you need a break..
 The extension uses the icanhazdadjoke.com API to fetch a random dad joke and displays it in a notification window.
+The extension is live.
+Go check it out at https://marketplace.visualstudio.com/items?itemName=MehakKambo.dadjoke.

 # Features
 - Tells a random dad joke.